-MASTER PLAN VISION
+MASTER PLAN GUIDELINES VISION

-The vision for the master plan is one of sustainability.
+The vision for the Master Plan Guidelines is one of sustainability.
 During the planning process, the larger master planning team identified nine sustainability priority elements, selected from a larger group of sixteen aspects of sustainability typically addressed on university campuses (see Figure 3.1).
-These were then distilled into three core sustainability tenets-placemaking, stewardship, and partnership-that guide the goals and recommendations of the master plan.
+These were then distilled into three core sustainability tenets-placemaking, stewardship, and partnership-that guide the goals and recommendations of the Guidelines.

-In conjunction, by drawing upon the existing CSUMB vision statement, mission, strategic plan, and input from an extensive community engagement process, several planning systems and key themes were developed to guide an updated vision of the master plan for the twenty-first century.
+In conjunction, by drawing upon the existing CSUMB Vision Statement, mission, strategic plan, and input from an extensive community engagement process, several planning systems and key themes were developed to guide an updated vision of the Guidelines for the twenty-first century.